72nd/pydantic-xlsx/README.md

 As with pydantic you define the structure of your data as Models with the help of Python's typing system.

-_Motivation._ Todo.

 ## Motivation

 First of all: If there is another way to accomplish your goal without using spreadsheet software or data formats _do it._ Spreadsheets have many drawbacks in contrasts to »real« databases and programming.
 Consider using [Jupyter](https://jupyter.org/) if you need some sort of interaction with your data.

 This package was written for circumstances where you're forced to work with spreadsheet files.
 The goal of pydantic-xlsx is to make the interaction with such data sources/environments as comfortable as possible while enforcing as much data validation as possible.
-Another more or less legit use case for this library is the ability to get a quick overview over large amounts of data for debugging.
+Another more or less legit use case for this library is the ability to get a quick overview over your data for debugging.

 ## Overview